What to Know About Making Estimated Quarterly Tax Payments

 January 16, 2015 : Miranda Marquit - Guest Contributor

 Editor’s Note: If you think filing taxes once per year is miserable, filing them four times each year has to sound like the worst thing ever.
 However, for many self-employed people, it’s a necessity and reality.
-Here’s how to get started if quarterly filings are new for you.
+Here’s how to get started if filing quarterly taxes are new for you.

 As a self-employed small business owner, one of the realities of my financial situation is the requirement to make estimated quarterly tax payments.
 While it’s never fun to pay taxes, and you might not want to pay four times a year instead of once a year, the reality is that you can ease your cash flow by setting up quarterly estimated taxes.
 Here’s what you need to know: